harrison-ai/hai-dataeng-tech-task/README.md

 Digital Imaging and Communications in Medicine (DICOM) is a standard format for sharing medical image information.
 As a world-leading medical AI company, we work with DICOM *a lot*.
-This tech task is a simplified version of a real data-processing task that the team has faced.
+This tech task is a simplified version of a real data-processing task the team has faced.

 Don't worry, you don't need to be familar with DICOM in order to complete the task!